-The Top 3 Reasons that Coach Training Isn’t Just for Professional Coaches
+Coach Training Isn't Just for Coaches, Here's Why

 As an iPEC Admissions Coach, and someone who has talked to hundreds of prospective coach training students, I’m qualified to tell you the answer is: absolutely not!

-- Helping them figure out their one true purpose in life; or,
+- Helping them figure out their one true purpose in life

 - Helping them achieve seemingly impossible goals.

 But every day, I see students enrolling in iPEC’s Certified Coach Training Program for a wide variety of reasons.
 Some people do want to start their own businesses.
-Others simply want to experience the self-development and growth first-hand.
-And still other people come to iPEC for training in order to improve their job performance and ability to relate to others around them.
+Others simply want to experience self-development and growth.
+And still other people come to iPEC for training in order to improve their job performance and their ability to relate to others around them.

 Coaching skills and techniques can be used in any number of situations, and are complementary for nearly any profession or job you can think of.
 They also offer some unbeatable real-life skills that can help you turn around a messy situation.